top-guns/etl-gun/README.md

 # Features

-* Simple way to use, consists of 3 steps: 1) Endpoints creation and collections getting 2) Piplines creation 3) Run piplines in order you want (and if you want to use GUI - then the zerro step is creating instance of **GuiManager** class)
-* This library can be used to build simple console application or application with console GUI, which support many usefull functions to debug process (see [GUI](#gui))
+* Simple way to use!
+Consists of only 3 steps:
+  1. Create endpoints and get all collections which you need
+  2. Create pipelines to process collection data (via **select** method of the source collections)
+  3. Run piplines in order you want (with **run** operator)
+* This library contains embedded debug console.
+It created as console application and works in any terminals.
+It supports step-by-step debuging with watching the processed values.
+If you want to use this GUI - you simply need to create the instance of **GuiManager** class before any endpoints and collections creation (see [GUI](#gui))
-* It written in typescript and you can use it in javascript and typescript applications
+* Libraty written in typescript, contains end systems types information and full support of types checking.
+But you can use it in javascript applications too
 * Fully compatible with **RsJs** library, it's observables, operators etc.
-* Create pipelines of data extraction, transformation and loading, and run this pipelines in nedded order
-* Many kind of source and destination endpoints, for example PostgreSql, csv, json, xml
+* Contains many kind of sources and destinations, for example many relational databases (Postgre, Mysql, ...), file formats (csv, json, xml), business applications (Magento, Trello, ZenDesk, ...), etc.
-* Work with any type of data, including hierarchical data structures (json, xml) and support typescript types
+* Work with any types of input/output data, including arrays any hierarchical data structures (json, xml)
 * With endpoint events mechanism you can handle different stream events, for example stream start/end, errors and other (see [Endpoint](#endpoint))
-* You can create Telegram bots with [Telegram.Endpoint](#telegram) to control the ETL process for example
+* Supports validation and error handling mechanism:
+  1. Data validation with [expect](#expect) operator
+  2. Special endpoint type for errors, which base on queue
+  3. Any collections contains property **errors** with endpoint which collect all errors, occurred while collection processing.
+This endpoint automatic creates when the collection creates, but you can change it's value to collect errors in place of you chois
+  4. Any collections contains method **selectErrors** to create processing pipeline for the collection errors
+  5. Console GUI display all error collections, statistic for it and it's errors
-* You can translate some data to another language with [GoogleTranslateHelper](#googletranslatehelper)
+* Contains some ready to use helpers and integrations, for example you can translate some data to another language with [GoogleTranslateHelper](#googletranslatehelper)
+* Contains business rules integration and allows to extract analisys and transformation logic from the etl program sources, and then change it in runtime without application changing and redeployment (see [rools](#rools))

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------